Shop Subscribe

 Specialized Tools:

-Try a UBend-it Fork for children with tremors and/or limited wrist mobility.
-Practice with sticky food first such as mashed potatoes or oatmeal.
+Try a specially designed fork for children with tremors and/or limited wrist mobility.
+Practice with sticky food first, such as mashed potatoes or oatmeal.

-You can also take a regular stainless teaspoon and (with a little muscle!) bend the arm of the spoon to angle inward (left for right handed and right if the child is left handed).
+You can also take a regular stainless steel teaspoon and (with a little muscle!) bend the arm of the spoon to angle inward (left for right-handed and right if the child is left-handed).
 This will help reduce the need for more refined wrist movement (supination) and make self-feeding a bit easier.

-Additional tools like the FabLife Scoop Plate and a placemat of Dycem nonskid matting may help provide additional stability and foster more independence with self- feeding.
+Additional tools like the FabLife Scoop Plate and a Dycem nonskid mat may help provide stability and foster more independence with self-feeding.

-If cup or straw drinking are issues due to strength or coordination, try a Weighted Cup which gives multiple options for grip and sip.
+If cup or straw drinking is an issue due to strength or coordination, try a Weighted Cup, which gives multiple options for grip and sip.

 Nutrition:

-Be mindful of nutritional needs for children that are slow/limited eaters.
-See the BHN tip sheet from the Academy of Nutrition and Dietetics for more information on key issues like nutritional intake, progressing from puree to solids and limiting external distractions (toys, smart devices, etc.) during mealtimes for optimal success.
+Be mindful of nutritional needs for children who are slow/limited eaters.
+See the BHN tip sheet from the Academy of Nutrition and Dietetics for more information on key issues like nutritional intake, progressing from puree to solids, and limiting external distractions (toys, smart devices, etc.) during mealtimes for optimal success.

 More Special Needs Holiday Tips and Inspiration